 “All kids need is a little help, a little hope, and somebody who believes in them.”

 That’s where child therapy comes in.
 Child therapy serves kids and teens who need (or could benefit from) professional assistance.
 Child therapists specialize in helping young individuals properly deal with the challenges they are met with, from problems at home to those at school and those in their personal relationships.
-If you think that your child could find value in therapy, consider setting them up with a child therapist at Thriveworks Germantown.
+If you think that your child could find value in therapy, consider setting them up with a child therapist or psychologist at Thriveworks Germantown in Montgomery County.

 Should My Child Meet with a Therapist?

 Child therapy is designed specifically for children and adolescents who could benefit from working with a mental health professional.
 These specialists help kids and teens handle different issues that threaten their health and wellbeing: from harmful mental illnesses like depression or anxiety to low self-esteem, loneliness, parents’ divorce, traumatic experiences, and so on.

 All children are welcome in child therapy, from toddlers in preschool—say, those who exhibit early signs of autism or those who have behavioral issues—to teenagers entering high school—say, those who are struggling to “fit in” or those who don’t know how to cope with their parents’ separation.
 Regardless of their age and their presenting issue, the therapist will work to help them address said issue and build a happier, healthier life.
 Now, if you are unsure whether your child should meet with a therapist, look out for the following signs, which signify a problem: